interledgerjs/tf-connector/README.md

 ### Set up your domain

 - Your connector must be deployed already.
-Complete the deploy instructions before continuing here.
+Complete the deploy instructions, then continue here.

 - Go to your AWS management console and open the "Route 53" service.